StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 - Copilot >
   - Show Copilot: Off
   - Show shopping notifications: Off
-- Action center >
-  - Automatically open Action Center to see how you can be rewarded for using Microsoft Edge: Off
 - Search > Automatically open Search: Off
 - Games >
   - Automatically open Casual Games in the side pane: Off